REFOUFI/riiid-/README.md

 https://www.kaggle.com/c/riiid-test-answer-prediction

- this was my first competetion
+ this was the  first competetion either for me and for my teammate

-this work is from my first kaggle compettion , it's an lgbm model I also develped, an other approach using tranformers in pytorch
+this work is from our  first kaggle compettion , it's an lgbm model we  also develped, an other approach using tranformers in pytorch

 the fair challenge in RIIID COMPETION was to implent a good piplinde for the test data , wich require a lot of software engerring , with a hidden set of testing data

-during this competetion I submitted more than 100 times , around half with lgbm models , and half with a pytorch transformers model a lot of submmision scored errors , intaed of having a valid output
+during this competetion we  submitted more than 100 times , around half with lgbm models , and half with a pytorch transformers model a lot of submmision scored errors , either the with a valid output

-the first notebook(lgbm) is the model developpemnt , implemnted on my local machine (macboook )
+the first notebook(lgbm) is the model developpemnt , implemnted ,trained and validated on  local machine (macboook )

 second code is the pipeline for testing , implented directly on kaggle